pgbackrest/pgbackrest/README.md

 #### `expire` command

-PgBackRest does backup rotation, but is not concerned with when the backups were created.
-So if two full backups are configured for retention, PgBackRest will keep two full backups no matter whether they occur, two hours apart or two weeks apart.
+pgBackRest does backup rotation, but is not concerned with when the backups were created.
+So if two full backups are configured for retention, pgBackRest will keep two full backups no matter whether they occur, two hours apart or two weeks apart.

 ##### Example